 The 2012 Bordeaux vintage report.

 The 2012 Bordeaux vintage is a year for vineyard management and workers.
-Call it a wine makers vintage, or change your tune and name it vineyard managers vintage.
+Call it a winemakers vintage, or change your tune and call it vineyard managers vintage.
 Either descriptor works perfectly.
-The estates with the financial ability to take the necessary actions in the vineyards during the season, coupled with the willingness to severely declassify unripe grapes will produce the best wines.
-Even then, it’s going to be a difficult vintage with small quantities of wine.
-From start to finish, the growing season and 2012 Bordeaux harvest have been stressful for the vintners, the vines and with the grapes now in the process of being vinified, the winemakers.
+Wineries with the financial capacity to take the necessary measures in the vineyards during the season, coupled with the willingness to severely downgrade unripe grapes, will produce the best wines.
+Even then, it will be a difficult vintage with small quantities of wine.
+From start to finish, the 2012 Bordeaux vegetative season and harvest were stressful for the winemakers, the vines and with the grapes being vinified, the winemakers.

 The 2012 Bordeaux vintage did not get off to a good start.
-Following a cold winter and wet spring, the April rains drenched the Bordeaux wine region.
-Following the April rains, there were outbreaks of mildew, which required spraying.
-May was warmer than April.
-Things cooled down a bit again in June.
-All this brought on flowering that was late and uneven.
-That resulted in small bunches with berries that ripened at different times, which brought down the quantities and necessitated in serious work in the vineyards and intensive sorting at harvest.
+After a cold winter and a wet spring, the April rains soaked the Bordeaux wine region.
+After the April rains, there were outbreaks of mildew, which required spraying.
+The month of May was warmer than April.
+Things calmed down a bit in June.
+All this resulted in late and uneven flowering.
+This resulted in small clusters of berries that ripened at different times, lowering quantities and requiring serious work in the vines and intensive sorting at harvest.

-If everything that took place until the end of June didn't offer what happened next offered additional challenges with 2012 Bordeaux vintage.
-After an average July, Bordeaux experienced a torrid heat spell and drought in August and September that stressed the vines, especially the young vines.
-At one point, temperatures soared to 42 degrees Celsius, which is 107 degrees!
+If everything that happened up to the end of June didn't offer what happened next offered additional challenges with the 2012 Bordeaux vintage.
+After an average July, Bordeaux experienced a heat wave torrid weather and drought in August and September which stressed the vines, particularly the young vines.
+At one point, temperatures soared to 42 degrees Celsius, or 107 degrees!
 Other days crossed 100 degrees.
 It was extremely hot and dry.
-The vines shut down and the vintage was on track to be even later than originally anticipated.
-Close to the end of September, things improved due to the much hoped for combination of warm days, cool nights and some desperately needed rain, which helped nourish the vines.
-The initial days of October offered reasonably warm temperatures during the day, coupled with cooler weather at night for vintners with Merlot ready to pick.
+The vines stopped and the vintage was on track to be even later than expected.
+Towards the end of September, things improved with the much-hoped-for combination of warm days, cool nights and desperately needed rain, which helped nourish the vines.
+The first few days of October offered reasonably warm temperatures during the day, coupled with cooler weather at night for growers with Merlot ready to pick.